 As you’ve probably noticed, writing is an important skill!
-Here are five ways to practice to become a better writer.
+Here are four ways to practice to become a better writer.

 If you want to be better skilled in writing, write!
 You wouldn’t expect to open your mouth and sing an opera perfectly if you never practiced opening your mouth to sing anything at all.
 Just the same, a novel won’t come out of your fingertips if you’ve never put pen to paper (or Word document) before.